buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.16.1 =
+* Bug: Core - Enhanced the license activation system with improved rate limiting and stability fixes to strengthen security

 = 2.16.0 =
 * Enhancement: Core – Improved the licensing service to reduce interruptions and increase the grace period when a license is not initially detected
 * Bug: Activity - Added a tooltip on the Post button to indicate when a post title is required